 b.
 Effect of Suspension.
 If Avalara suspends Customer’s ability to access the Services, (i) Customer remains responsible for all fees and charges for suspended Services and for other Services to which Customer continues to have access, if any; and (ii) Customer will not be entitled to any compensation or credits for any period of suspension, unless suspension was due to Avalara’s error or omission.

 c.
 Payment Disputes.
-Customer must assert any payment dispute in writing to Avalara’s accounting department at firstname.lastname@example.org or Customer’s account representative within 30 days of the date of the invoice giving rise to the dispute.
-Avalara shall not exercise its suspension or termination rights or apply interest on late payments if Customer disputes the applicable charges reasonably and in good faith, and provides reasonable cooperation to resolve the dispute.
+Customer must assert any payment dispute in writing to Avalara’s accounting department at email@example.com or Customer’s account representative within 15 days after the due date of the invoice giving rise to the dispute.
+Avalara shall not exercise its suspension or termination rights or apply interest on late payments if Customer disputes the applicable charges reasonably and in good faith and provides reasonable cooperation to resolve the dispute.

 b.
 Subscription Terms.
 Customer may purchase subscriptions to one or more Services during the Term.
 The effective period (usually 12 months) of each subscription is a “Subscription Term” and, depending on the timing and agreed terms of the applicable Order Documents, those subscriptions may or may not have different Subscription Terms.
 Each Initial Subscription Term begins on an “Effective Date,” which is either (1) the date Avalara enters Customer’s Order Document into Avalara’s billing system or (2) an alternate date mutually agreed by the Parties in writing.